Enter the 2026 NZCT New Zealand Canoe Sprint Championships today - bring the heat. |

 With a 30+ year ICT career, most recently Chief Commercial Officer for a Māori telecommunications organisation, Garth brings to the CRNZ Board significant experience at a corporate governance level, with strengths in digital transformation, commercial negotiation, the development and implementation of strategic plans and operational delivery.

-Appointed to the CRNZ Board in 2024, Darren serves as the Chief Executive Officer of Swimming Waikato, overseeing the strategic operations of water safety and swimming programs across Waikato and Counties Manukau.
+Appointed to the CRNZ Board in 2024, Darren serves as the Chief Executive Officer (CEO) of Waikato Hockey Association, and previously as CEO of Swimming Waikato.
 With two decades of experience in the sports industry, Darren has held various roles across Europe, the Middle East, and New Zealand.
 He earned an MA in History from the University of Edinburgh and an MSc in Performance Coaching from the University of Stirling, and is a member of the Institute of Directors in New Zealand.

 In addition to his executive responsibilities, Darren has a strong background in performance coaching.
 He has worked with national teams, contributing to their successes at World Championships and the Olympics, with notable involvement with the Serbian Olympic Team.